-ibs-smart is a blood test that detects validated IBS biomarkers, anti-CdtB and anti-vinculin.
+ibs-smart is a blood test with an at-home sample collection kit that detects validated IBS biomarkers, anti-CdtB and anti-vinculin.

 These markers are known to be elevated in a majority of patients with IBS-D or IBS-M and indicate the cause of IBS was gastroenteritis.